Geometric modular flows in 2d CFT and beyond: Discussion

-There is therefore a precise sense in which $2\pi \xi^{\mu}$ becomes a covariant temperature and $\beta=2\pi \norm{\xi}$ is the inverse temperature of an observer along the modular flow.
+There is therefore a precise sense in which $2\pi \xi^{\mu}$ can be interpreted as a covariant temperature and $\beta=2\pi \norm{\xi}$ is the inverse temperature of an observer along the modular flow.
 While $\beta_{\mathrm{phys}}$ is a physical temperature measured by a detector, $\beta = 2\pi \norm{\xi}$ corresponds to an information-theoretic temperature related to the distinguishability and entanglement of states.

 \acknowledgments